 Market price: 100 RMB to 1000 RMB / kilogram (ranges from $7-$70/pound)

-Foraging for pine mushrooms is a lucrative summer hustle for villagers, who sell them to exporters— most Yunnan matsutake end up in Japan.
-Although it’s highly valued by the Japanese, locals don’t particularly care for it as they consider the flavor grassy and musky, not as cleanly savory as bolete varieties.
-Yunnan villagers used to feed the pine mushrooms to their pigs to help them mate, until they started commanding very high prices in other countries.
+Foraging for pine mushrooms is a lucrative summer hustle for villagers, who sell them to exporters.
+Most Yunnan matsutake end up in Japan, where it’s highly valued.
+Ironically, locals don’t particularly care for them as they consider the flavor too grassy and musky, not as intensely savory as porcini varieties.
+Yunnan villagers once used fed matsutake to their pigs to help them mate.
+When the mushrooms started commanding very high prices in other countries, they paid more attention.
 Today it’s a major export.

 Prices vary; larger stalks can be cottony or conceal insects; the denser, wine-cork sized matsutake are generally more valuable.

 Eating notes: Minerally and crunchy.
-A strong piney aroma, can be metallic depending on mineral compounds in the surrounding earth.
-Often eaten raw dipped in soy sauce, or thinly shaved and cooked in broth with chicken, goji berries, etc. A lot more tasty when cooked.
+A strong piney aroma.
+Can be metallic depending on mineral compounds in the surrounding earth.
+Often eaten raw dipped in soy sauce, or thinly shaved and cooked in broth with chicken, goji berries, etc.

 At this private dinner the chef showed us her favorite way to prepare them: thinly sliced and sautéed briefly.
 Even seasoned lightly with salt, they had a powerful savoriness reminiscent of goat cheese (chèvre).